PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 A calibration is only validated within the domain it was tested in.
 To find the edge of that domain we took a second open dataset, the [CrowdQueue experiment](https://ped.fz-juelich.de/db/doku.php?id=crowdqueue) from Wuppertal 2018 (Adrian et al. 2020): a crowd in front of an entrance again, but through a 0.5 m gate instead of a 2.4 to 5 m opening, in corridors from 1.2 to 5.6 m wide.
 The archive files carry the full geometry and everyone's starting position, so each simulation starts from the measured first frame of its run.

+Each run is simulated three times and every seed is shown, because averages hide the thing that matters here.
+A seed counts as emptied if everyone has passed the gate within 120 s, twice the longest experiment; otherwise it counts as clogged, and its flow is the number who passed divided by the run time.
+No seed in this figure aborted.

 The transfer test comes first: the Hermes parameters applied to the 21 usable runs without refitting.
-The model reproduces the gate flow in five of them and clogs at the funnel in the rest, in three runs to a standstill.
+Of 63 seeds, 8 emptied.
+The rest clogged at the funnel, most of them after a handful of people, some after most of the crowd.
 The weak, long-range neighbor repulsion that fits a wide bottleneck lets round agents form stable arches in a half-metre gap.
-Recalibrating on the baseline runs, with the wall parameters free because the 1.2 m corridors exercise them, gives a model that reaches about 1.1 persons per second and stays there: right for the low-motivation runs, 10 to 30 % low for the baseline runs, still clogging in some seeds of the narrow corridors, and unable to reach the 2.1 per second of the high-motivation run at any time gap.
+Recalibrating on the baseline runs, with the wall parameters free because the 1.2 m corridors exercise them, helps but does not cure it: 22 of 63 seeds empty, the gate flow of the emptied and late-clogging seeds sits near 1.1 persons per second, and in the narrow corridors the outcome of a run still depends on the seed.
 The radius went to its lower bound, the optimizer's way of pushing round agents through an opening that people pass by turning their shoulders.

+The low-motivation runs make the central point of this note in one row of the figure.
+Take the first of them, the 1.2 m corridor with 24 people: the calibrated model matches the measured flow, 1.1 against 1.06 persons per second, and at the same time has the corridor 60 % denser than measured, 2.9 against 1.8 per square metre, with people moving at half the measured speed, 0.28 against 0.51 m/s.
+The flow is right because the upstream state is wrong in two ways that cancel.
+A validation on flow alone would have passed this run.

 {{< figure
     src="fig6.png"
-    caption="CrowdQueue: experiment (bars) against the Hermes parameters (blue), the model recalibrated on CrowdQueue (orange) and the joint calibration (green), three seeds each, columns ordered by corridor width.
+    caption="CrowdQueue: experiment (bars) against the Hermes parameters (blue), the model recalibrated on CrowdQueue (orange) and the joint calibration (green), one marker per seed, columns ordered by corridor width with the run number; asterisks mark the runs used in the calibration.
+Filled markers: the run emptied within 120 s; open markers: it clogged and the flow is what passed over the run.
 Top: baseline motivation, bottom: low motivation."
 >}}

+The one high-motivation run, 11 people through the 1.2 m corridor at 2.1 persons per second, is not in the figure because it needs its own: a sweep of the time gap with everything else fixed.

+{{< figure
+    src="fig8.png"
+    caption="The high-motivation run: flow, density and speed in the corridor against the time gap, all other parameters at the CrowdQueue calibration, three seeds per point, from the one-dimensional Dakota sweep.
+Grey band: the measured value with its assumed uncertainty.
+Only a time gap below 0.3 s reaches the measured flow, and there the density is five times and the speed four times the measured values."
+>}}

-That is the domain boundary in numbers: this model, calibrated this way, is valid for wide bottlenecks in a dense crowd and not for single-file passage through a narrow gate, where its circular body and its clogging are the limiting factors, not its parameters.
+That is the domain boundary in numbers: this model, calibrated this way, is valid within its acceptance band for wide bottlenecks in a dense crowd, and not for single-file passage through a narrow gate, where the outcome of a run depends on the seed and the parameters cannot fix that.
+Our reading is that the circular body and the arching it produces are the limiting factors; that is a hypothesis the figures are consistent with, not something they prove.

 ## Step 7 — a third experiment, without barriers